-“My roommate was supervisor for an arcade and he got all the new games,” McDonald said.
-“We played them and then did demos at his arcade.
-You see the guys in the old pictures with crowds?
-That was us on a Friday night new game launch.
+McDonald said.
+“We played them and drew a crowds .
 There were other games I was good at but I always loved Joust the best.”

 Like many 1980s arcade warriors, McDonald aimed to post his name on top of every Joust machine he could find.

 “I normally just played till I wanted to quit, or if I was traveling when I ran across a machine I looked at the high score and put something up that was at least double of that on the machine,” he recalled.
 “At one point I had counted somewhere around 30 machines I had high scores on.”

 McDonald hit his Joust high point in 1982 when he ran up over 37 million points by playing for 24 hours on one coin.
 Williams Electronics recognized his accomplishment with a t-shirt and a letter declaring him thier Joust World Champion.

 In 2011, some 28 years later he has come back to the game.